ellisdg/3DUnetCNN/README.md

 # 3D U-Net Convolution Neural Network with Keras
 ## Background
-Originally, designed after [this paper](http://lmb.informatik.uni-freiburg.de/Publications/2016/CABR16/cicek16miccai.pdf) on volumetric segmentation with a 3D U-Net.
+Originally designed after [this paper](http://lmb.informatik.uni-freiburg.de/Publications/2016/CABR16/cicek16miccai.pdf) on volumetric segmentation with a 3D U-Net.
 The code was written to be trained using the [BRATS](http://www.med.upenn.edu/sbia/brats2017.html) data set for brain tumors, but it can